 How do I disinfect marble bathroom countertops, floor tile and the attached water fixtures without staining the marble?

 I really like to spray bathroom fixtures with a disinfectant cleaner.

-For disinfecting marble surfaces or faucets I'd suggest using the Bathroom Mold & Mildew Remover which is made for killing/cleaning mold and mildew (excellent for marble showers), so it is a very effective disinfectant spray AND totally safe for cleaning marble... it won't etch or damage.
+For disinfecting and sanitizing marble surfaces or faucets I'd suggest using the Bathroom Mold & Mildew Remover which is made for killing/cleaning mold and mildew (excellent for marble showers), so it is a very effective disinfectant spray AND totally safe for cleaning marble... it won't etch or damage.